ankush/cs50-tools/README.md

 ###Installation
 You've two options-

-1. Download zip and extract it OR If you're familer with GIT you know what to do ;)
+1. Download zip and extract it OR clone git ;)
 2. Execute both bash scripts in terminal.

     sudo bash install.sh

     bash setup.sh

 Thank you Harvard, David Malan and other cs50 staff.